January 2026 Hiring Trends: Top In‑Demand Jobs, Skills and Sectors to Boost Your Career

 AI Skills in 2026: The Career Advantage You Can’t Ignore

-You don’t need to be a data scientist, but you should know:
+You don’t need to be a data scientist, but you should know how to:

-How to use AI tools (generative AI, chatbots, automation) to improve your work
+Use AI tools (generative AI, chatbots, automation) to improve your work.

-How AI applies to your role (e.g. automation, insights, content, forecasting)
+Apply AI to your role (e.g., automation, insights, content, forecasting).

 Even basic AI skills are becoming a powerful differentiator in job interviews and a core part of future-proof careers.